pavelvodrazka/ctf-writeups/hackvent2017/challenges/day24/README.md

 The last hint indicated it has something to do with SSTi vulnerability.
 I quickly realized it's referencing to [Jinja2](http://jinja.pocoo.org/docs/2.10/) templating engine for Python.

 I found this useful [article](https://nvisium.com/blog/2016/03/11/exploring-ssti-in-flask-jinja2-part-ii/) which showed me how to exploit that vulnerability.
-I found that UTL path is vulnerable but it took me some time to put all the necessary things things together and make it work.
+I found that URL path is vulnerable but it took me some time to put all the necessary things together and make it work.

 I started local netcat opened for incoming connections: